2019-10-22

 If you decide to keep your browser's ad-blocking software installed, you will have to add the site to both the Pi-Hole's white list and your local ad-blocker's white-list.

-When adding, recommend [x] Add domain as wildcard
+* When adding, click [x] Add domain as wildcard

 + nexus.officeapps.live.com (Outlook; Media Player)